hashan-7/synapse-ai-chat/README.md

 Your Intelligent Gateway to Real-Time Knowledge & Deep Research.

+Synapse AI Chat is a comprehensive AI-powered assistant designed for real-time information retrieval and deep analysis.
+Unlike static AI models, Synapse leverages a Search-First Approach, fetching the latest data from the web, academic journals, and video platforms to ensure answers are factual and current.

 </div>

-🌟 Introduction

-Synapse AI Chat is a comprehensive AI Research Assistant designed to provide up-to-the-minute information and deep analysis.
-Unlike traditional LLMs, Synapse utilizes a Search-First Approach, fetching live data from the web, academic journals, and video platforms to ensure every answer is factual, current, and cited.

-Built with a robust Python Flask backend and a responsive Liquid Glass UI (Vanilla JS), it bridges the gap between raw web data and intelligent insights.

-🚀 Key Features
+✨ Core Features

-🔍 Search-First Architecture Leverages Google Custom Search to provide answers based on real-time web intelligence.
+🔍 Search-First Architecture: Prioritizes live web data using Google Custom Search API to ensure high factual accuracy.

-🎓 Deep Research Engine Aggregates multiple academic sources to generate structured, in-depth research reports.
+🎓 Deep Research Engine: Conducts academic-level research, aggregates multiple sources, and generates structured PDF reports with citations.

-🖼️ Multimodal AI Capabilities
+🖼️ Multimodal AI Support:

-Create Image: Generate high-quality visuals from text prompts.
+Create Image: Generate high-quality images from text prompts.

-Describe Image: Analyze and explain content within uploaded images.
+Describe Image: Analyze and explain uploaded images.

-Search Image: Discover relevant images from across the web.
+Search Image: Find relevant images from across the web.

-🎥 Video Intelligence Fetches and contextualizes YouTube videos directly into your chat.
+🎥 Video Intelligence: Fetches and contextualizes relevant YouTube videos using the YouTube Data API v3.

-💬 Intelligent Contextual Chat Maintains conversation history for natural, flowing interactions powered by Google Gemini.
+💬 Intelligent Chat: Engages in natural, context-aware conversations powered by the Google Gemini API.

-🔐 Secure Authentication Privacy-focused user sessions managed via Google OAuth 2.0.
+🔐 Secure Authentication: Secure user login and session management handled via Google OAuth 2.0.

 🛠️ Tech Stack

+This project is built with a reliable and modern technology stack:

 Component